-Today, I am sharing a delicious recipe for black-eyed peas and talk a little bit about the tradition about how they became a sign of good luck in the new year.
+Today, I am sharing a delicious fresh black eyed pea recipe and talk a little bit about the tradition about how they became a sign of good luck in the new year.
 I hope this year and these black-eyed pea bowls brings you lots of good health and happy times.
-I had never eaten black eyed peas and had never heard of them ringing good luck.
-My husband knew that they brought good luck but did not enjoy eating them.
-Black eyed peas out of the can tastes a lot different than cooking them fresh or frozen.
-Dried black-eyed peas are also very tasty!

 I also read a story about during the Civil War, how they were one crop that the North did not eat or burn and may have been the food that fed Southerners during hard times.
 No matter how the tradition started, the greens are the are the color of money so most of us don’t want to start the new year without them!